nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-factorial/index.md

 🚗

 ### What is a Factorial?

-A factorial is the product of all positive integers less than or equal to n.
+A factorial is the product of all positive integers less than or equal to _n_.

-We write that as n!.
+We write that as _n!_.

-For example, 5!:
+For example, _5!_:
 ```
 5 * 4 * 3 * 2 * 1 = 120
 ```

-### TODO #3

-TODO

 ## Let's Get Meta